Chithirayil Nilachoru: Reception

-M. Suganth from The Times of India wrote, "If this had been a first-timer's film, we would have felt pity but coming from a veteran, who has given us at least half-a-dozen memorable films, we feel cheated."
+M. Suganth from The Times of India gave the film 1/5 stars and wrote, "If this had been a first-timer's film, we would have felt pity but coming from a veteran, who has given us at least half-a-dozen memorable films, we feel cheated."

 Arjun was nominated for the Best Child Actor award at the 3rd South Indian International Movie Awards.